digiltd/oh-rtd-test/Explanation-of-Items.md

 where "nsx" is the namespace for a certain binding (e.g. "knx", "bluetooth", "serial" etc.).

-For detailed binding configutation syntax of openHAB bindings please see [[Bindings|the openHAB bindings configuration section]].
+For detailed binding configutation syntax of openHAB bindings please see the openHAB [[Bindings]] configuration section.

 Here is an example of how your items file might look like with binding configuration added to it: